Spectral Tur\'an-type problems for the $\alpha$-spectral radius of hypergraphs with degree stability: Asymptotic regularity of spectral extremal hypergraphs

 \begin{lem}[ \cite{KNY2014}] Let $\alpha\geq1$, and let $G$ be an $r$-graph such that every nonnegative eigenvector corresponding to $\lambda^{(\alpha)}(G)$ is positive.
 If $H$ is a subgraph of $G$, then $\lambda^{(\alpha)}(H)<\lambda^{(\alpha)}(G)$, unless $H=G$. \end{lem}

-Let $P$ be an $r$-pattern.
-Denote by $Col(P)$ the family of all $P$-colorable $r$-graphs.
-It is not hard to show that $Col(P)$ is hereditary and multiplicative (see Fact A in Appendix).
-Lemma \ref{flat} implies that $Col(P)$ is flat, and hence $\pi(Col(P))>0$.
-Some spectral extremal problems for hypergraph classes can be reduced to the corresponding problems in $Col(P)$ for suitable $P$ (cf. Theorem \ref{chro}).
-To characterize the properties of the spectral extremal hypergraphs in $Col(P)$, we require the following lemma.
+Recall that $\mathrm{Col}(P)$ denotes the family of all $P$-colorable $r$-graphs.
+It is not hard to show that $\mathrm{Col}(P)$ is hereditary and multiplicative (see Fact A in Appendix).
+Lemma \ref{flat} implies that $\mathrm{Col}(P)$ is flat, and hence $\hat{\pi}(\mathrm{Col}(P))>0$.
+Some spectral extremal problems for hypergraph classes can be reduced to the corresponding problems in $\mathrm{Col}(P)$ for suitable $P$ (cf. Theorem \ref{chro}).
+To characterize the properties of the spectral extremal hypergraphs in $\mathrm{Col}(P)$, we require the following lemma.

 \begin{lem} Let $\alpha>1$, $r\geq2$ and $1\leq i\leq r$.
 If $m$ is sufficiently large, then

 \end{lem}

 \begin{proof} For enough large $m$, we have